PGA Championship

 In 1997, Fazio moved the green down to the water’s edge from where it was previously, 25 yards to the right and 15 yards up on the hillside.
 This made the hole much more strategically engaging.
 Previously, players could drive up as close to the green as possible with little fear, and big hitters could occasionally reach the bunkers in front of the putting surface.

-Now if they want to attempt to drive the green—and many in the field have the strength to do it—they have to assess the risk of finding the water or the right-hand bunker, which leaves a precarious sand shot down the hill to a shallow green running away with the hazard lurking long.
+Now if they want to attempt to drive the green they have to assess the risk of finding the water or the right-hand bunker, which leaves a precarious sand shot down the hill to a shallow green running away with the hazard lurking long.
 Anything creeping off the left edge of the green is gone, taking the plunge.
 Even lay-ups have added challenge as second shots must play slightly across the axis of the green toward the water, and drives that miss the fairway in the rough or bunkers result in difficult-to-control approaches to a firm green.

 STATS

 Drivable par 4s used to be those between 275 and 300 yards, often with contours that helped balls bounce onto greens if played correctly.
-On the PGA Tour, that paradigm is extended nearly 100 yards, though 340, with hazards lurking, is still long enough that players thinking of going for the green have to make a serious decision.
-In the last five Wells Fargos, only 33 players found the putting surface off the tee, but well over 500 have tried.
+On the PGA Tour, that paradigm is extended nearly 100 yards, though when the tees are set at 340 yards and longer, with hazards lurking, the hole is long enough to create indecision for many.
+Since 2015, including the 2017 PGA Championship, 56 percent of the field have attempted to go for the green, though only 11 percent (169 drives) have found the putting surface.
 Watching where balls land and where they drift off to is one of the most entertaining sights on the course.

 The pin position is equally critical.
 When the flag is placed on the front of the green, this is a birdie hole whether played with a driver or for position to set up a short wedge approach, as slopes help move the ball toward the hole.
 When the flag is all the way back almost no one challenges it, but that leaves long putts that, in some cases, must crest over a ridge and fight the strong right-to-left pull of gravity.
 When the hole is back, there will be three-putts.